survivejs/webpack-book/manuscript/03_introduction.md

 The book teaches you to develop a composable webpack configuration for both development and production purposes.
 Advanced techniques covered by the book allow you to get the most out of webpack.

-T> The book is based on webpack 2.
-If you want to apply its techniques to webpack 1, you should see [the official migration guide](https://webpack.js.org/guides/migrating/) as it covers the changes made between the major versions.
-There are also [codemods at the webpack-cli repository](https://github.com/webpack/webpack-cli) for migrating from webpack 1 to 2.

 {pagebreak}

 ## How Is The Book Organized